vue-stripe/vue-stripe-checkout-nuxt-demo/README.md

 };
 ```

-So basically when this plugin is called, it just register the `StripeCheckout` component globally.
+So basically when this plugin is called, it just registers the `StripeCheckout` component globally.

+Just inspect the `plugins/vue-stripe.js` file in this repository to see the additional implementation of Stripe Elements.

 **Step 4**